geekpascal/geekpascal/README.md

 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning Node.js, Python and Postgresql
 - 💞️ I’m looking to collaborate on projects that can help me grow.
-- 📫 How to reach me @ihenkwoaba on twitter
+- 📫 How to reach me @ihenkwaba on twitter

 <!---
 geekpascal/geekpascal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.